tvdboom/ATOM/docs_sources/api/plots/plot_probabilities.md

 </p>
 <p>
 <strong>dataset: str, optional (default="test")</strong><br>
 Data set on which to calculate the metric.
-Options are "train", "test" or "both".
+Choose from:
+"train", "test", "both" (train and test) or "holdout".
 </p>
 <p>
 <strong>target: int or str, optional (default=1)</strong><br>